Trademark Engine Logo

 Share this guide

-It’s crucial to know the difference between a patent, a trademark, and copyright if you have intellectual property (IP).
-Whether your IP is content, a product, or even an idea, it can be a key advantage for your business and shows that you offer something unique to consumers.
-However, IP loses much of its power if it isn’t protected, meaning other companies can use the same concepts and products.
+It’s crucial to know the difference between a patent, a trademark, and a copyright if you have intellectual property (IP).
+Whether your IP is a brand asset, a product design, an invention, or original content, it can be a valuable advantage for your business and help show what makes you different.
+However, intellectual property can lose much of its value if it is not properly protected.

 This is where patents, trademarks, and copyrights come in.
-All three are mechanisms you can use to protect your IP, but each has different uses.
-As an entrepreneur, you need to know these differences and how they apply to the IP you’re trying to protect.
+All three are mechanisms you can use to protect intellectual property, but each has different uses.
+As an entrepreneur, you need to know these differences and how they apply to the work, content, or business assets you’re trying to protect.

 Read on to learn about these three mechanisms, how they differ, and when you may need to use each one.